ldzhangyx/ldzhangyx.github.io/index.md

 My research interests include controllable music generations with diffusions and LLMs, and Multimodal representation learning for music editing.

-**I am looking for full-time oppotunities from Nov 2024 on Generative Music AI!**
+**I will join ByteDance as a Senior Research Scientist from Fall 2024.**

 ## News